Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Introduction

 \section{Introduction}

-With the rapid advancement of technology, large language models (LLMs) have demonstrated remarkable performance across various NLP tasks \cite{Chen2021EvaluatingLL,Kojima2022LargeLM,zhou2023leasttomost,he2024unigraph} and have been integrated into numerous real-world applications, including Microsoft Copilot\footnote{https://copilot.microsoft.com/} and Perplexity.ai\footnote{https://www.perplexity.ai/}.
+With the rapid advancement of technology, large language models (LLMs) have demonstrated remarkable performance across various NLP tasks \cite{Chen2021EvaluatingLL,Kojima2022LargeLM,zhou2023leasttomost,li2025perceptionreasonthinkplan} and have been integrated into numerous real-world applications, including Microsoft Copilot\footnote{https://copilot.microsoft.com/} and Perplexity.ai\footnote{https://www.perplexity.ai/}.
 However, LLMs’ strong instruction-following capabilities, coupled with their inability to distinguish between instructions and data content, make them vulnerable to \textbf{prompt injection attacks}.
 These attacks manipulate the models into deviating from the original input instructions and instead executing malicious instructions injected within the data content, such as web pages retrieved by search engines.

 Prompt injection attacks can broadly be categorized into \textit{direct attacks} \cite{perez2022ignore, chen2024struq}, and \textit{indirect attacks} \cite{greshake2023not,li2023evaluating, zhan2024injecagent}, according to the source of the injected data content.
 In direct prompt injection attacks, the users themselves act as attackers.
 They inject instructions directly into the data content and submit it to an LLM-integrated application system for malicious purposes, such as goal hijacking or system prompt extraction \cite{perez2022ignore}.
 Due to LLMs’ strong instruction-following ability and inability to distinguish between instructions and data content, they execute the injected instructions and generate unintended responses.
 In contrast, in indirect prompt injection attacks, the users are the victims.
 Attackers maliciously inject instructions into external data content, such as web pages.
 When LLMs call function tools, such as search engines, and retrieve the injected content, the attacks are conducted indirectly.
 Indirect prompt injection attacks are more practical in many settings, as they can be exploited for various objectives \cite{liu2024automatic, shu2023exploitability} and can target a wide range of applications \cite{greshake2023not}.